vtjnash/julia/doc/src/manual/metaprogramming.md

 ### Hygiene

 An issue that arises in more complex macros is that of [hygiene](https://en.wikipedia.org/wiki/Hygienic_macro).
+We saw this a bit earlier with the calls to `esc` that wrapped the return value of the macros so far.

+This already gives Julia a major advantage over languages with textual macro expansion (like
+C) in that it only needs to consider the returned expression, and it cannot change the parsing of the expression surrounding it.
+Thus, all the other variables (such as `msg` in `@assert` above) follow the [normal scoping block behavior](@ref scope-of-variables).

-In short, macros must ensure that the variables they introduce in their returned expressions do not accidentally clash with existing variables in the surrounding code they expand into.
+Hygiene markers exists because macros must ensure that the variables they introduce in their returned expressions do not accidentally clash with existing variables in the surrounding code they expand into.
 Conversely, the expressions that are passed into a macro as arguments are often *expected* to evaluate in the context of the surrounding code, interacting with and modifying the existing variables.
 Another concern arises from the fact that a macro may be called in a different module from where it was defined.
 In this case we need to ensure that all global variables are resolved to the correct module.
-Julia already has a major advantage over languages with textual macro expansion (like
-C) in that it only needs to consider the returned expression.
-All the other variables (such as `msg` in `@assert` above) follow the [normal scoping block behavior](@ref scope-of-variables).

 To demonstrate these issues, let us consider writing a `@time` macro that takes an expression as its argument, records the time, evaluates the expression, records the time again, prints the